 In other property transactions, Commissioners authorized a grant of $209,300 to the Western Pennsylvania Conservancy to assist with the purchase of approximately 84 acres in Girard Township, Erie County.
 The property includes 3,600 linear feet of access on Elk Creek and is adjacent to current public fishing easements.
 The project will include a parking area and a footpath to Elk Creek.
 Once the project is completed, the public fishing corridor will extend for about 2.7 miles.
 The conservancy has received additional funding from outside sources for the project.

 Also, Commissioners authorized staff to renew a lease with Columbia County for the Briar Creek Lake property, a 197-acre recreational facility owned by the PFBC which includes Briar Creek Lake.
 The PFBC developed the property in 1970.
-The lake is an approved trout water and is scheduled to receive five stockings this year.
+The lake is a stocked trout water and is scheduled to receive five stockings this year.
 Boating is allowed with electric motors.
 The county is responsible for maintaining and supervising the property.

 In Lycoming County, Commissioners authorized the agency to enter into a non-surface use oil and gas cooperative agreement with BigStar Energy for the development of natural gas at Rose Valley Lake, a PFBC-owned lake in Gamble Township.
 The five-year agreement includes an up-front bonus payment of $2.14 million and an 18.25 percent royalty rate.
 The bonus payment and all royalties will be deposited into the Fish Fund where they will be used to fund efforts to revitalize and repair Commonwealth-owned high-hazard, unsafe dams managed by the Commission.